-We have presented unaudited pro forma stockholders' equity as of January 31, 2019 in order to show the assumed effect on the balance sheet of the automatic conversion of (i) the outstanding convertible preferred stock upon the consummation of a qualified initial public offering (IPO) as described in Note 7; and (ii) the convertible promissory notes and the related reclassification of the embedded derivative liabilities as described in Note 5.
+We have presented unaudited pro forma consolidated balance sheet information as of January 31, 2019 in order to show the assumed effect on the balance sheet of the automatic conversion of (i) the outstanding convertible preferred stock upon the consummation of a qualified initial public offering (IPO) as described in Note 7; and (ii) the convertible promissory notes and accrued interest and the related reclassification of the embedded derivative liabilities as described in Note 5.
 Upon the consummation of an IPO, all of the shares of outstanding convertible preferred stock will automatically convert into 152,665,804 shares of Class B common stock, and all outstanding convertible promissory notes and accrued interest will automatically convert into a number of shares of Class A common stock based on the offering price in the IPO.
-The unaudited pro forma stockholders' equity does not give effect to any proceeds from the assumed IPO.
+The unaudited pro forma consolidated balance sheet information does not give effect to any proceeds from the assumed IPO.